oracle-livelabs/cloud-database-services/exadata-database-service-mcp-server-oracle-database-at-azure/configure-mcp/configure-mcp.md

 -   Registered an MCP client and recorded the information required for Microsoft Foundry.

-In the next lab, you will add the Oracle MCP Server as a tool in Azure AI Foundry and build an agent that uses the MCP tools to retrieve live information from Oracle AI Database@Azure.
+In the next lab, you will add the Oracle MCP Server as a tool in Microsoft Foundry and build an agent that uses the MCP tools to retrieve live information from Oracle AI Database@Azure.

 ## Learn More